Undergraduate Research Fellows

 Chabeli Yumang is a sophomore intending to major in International Relations.
 She has interned with the U.S. Department of State's Bureau of East Asian/Pacific Affairs.
 Her interests include East and Southeast Asia, GIS, climate change, and environmental justice.

-Bilen Zerie is a first-year at William & Mary, with a prospective major in International Relations.
-Bilen is a member of the prestigious James Monroe Scholars Program and a recipient of the William & Mary Scholar Award.
+Bilen Zerie is a senior majoring in International Relations.
+She is a member of the prestigious James Monroe Scholars Program and the William & Mary Scholars Program.
 Her interests include international development, human rights, and East African affairs.

-Nastaran Far is a junior at the University of Southern California, majoring in International Relations.
-Nastaran is the recipient of the prestigious Leonard D. Schaeffer Fellowship in Government Service, with recent service in US Senator Kamala Harris's Los Angeles Office.
-Her interests include human rights, women's education, international law, and the Middle East.
+Nastaran Far is a 2021 graduate of the University of Southern California, with a degree in International Relations.
+Nastaran was a recipient of the prestigious Leonard D. Schaeffer Fellowship in Government Service and served in then-U.S. Senator Kamala Harris's Los Angeles Office.
+Her research interests include human rights, women's education, international law, and the Middle East.

-Hailey Robertson is a junior at the University of Southern California, majoring in Global Health at the USC Keck School of Medicine.
-Hailey has served on the USC Institute on Inequalities in Global Health's Student Advisory Council.
-Her interests include disability rights and gender rights.
+Hailey Robertson is a 2021 graduate of the University of Southern California, with a degree in Global Health from the Keck School of Medicine.
+Hailey served on the USC Institute on Inequalities in Global Health's Student Advisory Council.
+Her research interests include disability rights and gender rights.

 Sally Calengor is a senior at William & Mary, majoring in International Relations.
 She is a member of Omicron Delta Kappa, the National Leadership Honor Society, and recently gave a TEDx Talk on body image and the media.
 Her research interests include women and children's advocacy, humanitarian outreach, and Middle Eastern affairs.